SpinDoctorMRI/SpinDoctor/README.md

 5) permeable membranes for the BT-PDE (the H-ADC assumes negligible permeabilty).
 Built-in diffusion-encoding pulse sequences include the Pulsed Gradient Spin Echo and the Ocsilating Gradient Spin Echo.

+The code is in DISTRIBUTE/
+Documentation can be found in DOC/

 Paper about SpinDoctor can be found at https://arxiv.org/abs/1902.01025

 Website of SpinDoctor can be found at http://www.cmap.polytechnique.fr/~jingrebeccali/software.html